Cabatuan, Iloilo

 It is mainly agricultural with 8251.18 ha of agricultural land.
 Certain crops are abundantly produced including rice, corn, sweet potato, taro, and cassava.
 Sugar cane, coffee, tropical fruits and vegetables, and coconut are also produced in certain areas.
 The locals also earn from livestock and poultry.
 Moreover, the land is also an excellent source of gravel and sand for the production of concrete.

-The Iloilo International Airport is located in Cabatuan; specifically in Barangay Tabucan, Barangay Tiring, Barangay Duyan-Duyan and Barangay Manguna, all in Cabatuan.
-The airport can be reached either from the Cabatuan access roads (Barangay Tabucan and Barangay Tiring, Cabatuan) or from the Pavia-Santa Barbara-Cabatuan (Barangay Duyan-Duyan, Cabatuan) access road.

 History

-Townspeople believed that Cabatuan could have gotten its name from three words in the local dialect describing certain facets of prehistoric Cabatuan.
-The name might have evolved from (1) CaBatuan which means a large area of rocks (2) Batuan which means to fight, defy, or oppose, and (3) Batu-an a sour-fruit-bearing evergreen tree that grew abundantly in the region.
+Residents believe that the name Cabatuan may have originated from three local dialect terms reflecting aspects of its prehistoric landscape.
+It could derive from (1) CaBatuan, meaning a large area of rocks; (2) Batuan, meaning to fight, defy, or oppose; or (3) Batu-an, a sour-fruit-bearing evergreen tree that grew abundantly in the region.
 Another theory, however, suggests that the name was derived from "naga-batu" (fighting or opposing) which is used to describe a creek in the town that flowed from east to west opposite to that of the usual flows of the rivers in the region.
 The municipality's name is distinguished from a municipality of the same name in Isabela, Luzon.

-The town of Cabatuan was first noted for the "Sinulugans" or hillside tribesmen who annually practice the art of "Sinulog" or Dance of Death characterized by sword fighting rituals.
-"Tulisanes" and Rustlers also inhabit the place before the Spaniards came in 1732.
+The town of Cabatuan was originally known for the "Sinulugans," hillside tribesmen who annually performed the "Sinulog," or Dance of Death, featuring sword-fighting rituals.
+The area was also inhabited by tulisanes (bandits) and rustlers before the arrival of the Spaniards in 1732.

 The town was founded on April 9, 1732, after a molave cross (with only its base currently existing) was planted on the peak of Pamul-ogan Hill.
 It was originally planned by Tono whose statue now stands in front of the Municipal Building.
 He was then a town leader together with two other leaders Gomoc and Amihan.
 This early settlement was then flourishing on a level zone of land near the northern bank of the Tigum River where the poblacion or the commercial center of the town is now located.